0845 003 8780

 - care homes, private hospitals, doctors', dentists' and vets' surgeries;

 - renewable technologies (wind and solar power and so on)

 - manufacturing and industrial;

 - research facilities etc.

 My role is to support my client and their accountant to pay the right amount of tax.
-Our firm does not look to provide general tax, audit or other advisory services.

-We are happy to carry out a free of charge and no obligation (ie, at our risk) up-front feasibility review to assess the potential tax savings and propose an appropriate fee.
+I am happy to carry out a free of charge and no obligation (ie, at our risk) up-front feasibility review to assess the potential tax savings and propose an appropriate fee.

 I co-wrote the British Property Federation endorsed 'CPSE.1' Commercial Property Standard Enquiries capital allowances questions and Practical Law Company's official Practice Note.
 These are the national standard used during the purchase of second-hand property.

 I write or co-write a number of capital allowances books.
 These include:

 - RICS's 'Black Book' guidance note on Capital Allowances and Land Remediation Relief